rbchan/applied-popdy/notes.md

 - Project
   * Remove mention of rubric, or make sure that students don't use it during peer review
+  * Make the final paper due before Thanksgiving?
+So they don't have to stress about it?

 - Voice/speech coaching
   * Jimmy Cannon